EDUCATION

 Phone: 877.438.4338

-• Order a free credit report.
+• Order your free credit report.
 Federal law allows consumers to pull their credit report from each credit-reporting agency once per year.
 Review your report for companies you have not contacted, accounts you did not open, and debts on your account that you cannot explain.
 For a free copy of your credit report visit www.annualcreditreport.com.

 • Close any existing accounts that have been tampered with or new ones that were established fraudulently.
 Be sure to have verification that all accounts have been closed and the fraudulent charges have been discharged.

-• File a police report with your local law officials.
+• File a police report with your local law enforcement officials.
 Keep a copy of the report for your files.

 For more information regarding Identity Theft visit the following websites: